Little Big is a Russian Punk/Rave band founded in 2013 by musician Ilya "Ilich" Prusikin and director Alina Pasok.

 - Sucks at Dancing: "Go Bananas" has a scene where the entire band looks like they're waiting for the beat to drop to start a synchronized dance... only for Gokk to start doing the cossack, only without much knee-bending, all while giving someone off screen the finger, Sonya to start rubbing her behind against thin air, and Ilich and Tony to start jumping erratically.

 - Vodka Drunkenski: Mostly averted despite the band's favour for playing with Russian stereotypes.
 Even in songs like "I'm OK" which plays it straight, the music video shows most people drinking beer rather than vodka.
-The one time Ilich is explicitly shown drinking vodka (in "Skibidi") , he is perfectly fine in the next scene.
+The one time Ilich is explicitly shown drinking vodka (in "Skibidi", if what happens can be called "drinking"), he is perfectly fine in the next scene.

 - We All Live in America: Despite ostensibly existing in Russia, there are surprising number of Americanisms in their videos.
 For example, the police officers in Hypnodancer and Rock Paper Scissors, though not Skibidi, wear stereotypical NYPD uniforms.
 This is almost certainly deliberate.